raylutz/daffodil/README.md

 operator to correctly sum the values.
 Caution: if the values must be numeric types.

     total = sum(my_daf[:, 'this_column'].to_list())

+But it is  better to use .col method because it does not first create a new daf.

+    total = sum(my_daf.col('this_column'))

 Note: for performance, use `reduce()` and process all columns at the same time if multiple columns are to be summed, for example, as this is much more peformant and is scalable to multiple `.csv` files.